 This is less common, but still a possible route to take.
 If you make videos packed with enough valuable information, you can charge for them.
 With so many free videos out there on YouTube though, you have to make sure that your videos are unique and high quality enough to stand out from the pack.

-With this option, you can either offer a subscription model for access to a number of videos, like the Daily Burn does, or you can offer individual videos for sale on your website or through video platforms like Vimeo.
+With this option, you can either offer a subscription model for access to a number of videos, like Daily Burn does, or you can offer individual videos for sale on your website or through video platforms like Vimeo.
+The latter option is less common, but may help you start bringing in a profit while you work on building up a library with enough content to turn into a subscription product.

-For a good number of infopreneurs, video isn’t treated as a lucrative product to sell on its own, but is instead included as an important part of the information product that is.
+For a good number of infopreneurs, video isn’t treated as a lucrative product to sell on its own, but is instead included as part of another type of information product that is.

 How to Make High-Quality Videos